samuelcortinhas/Intro-to-PyTorch/README.md

 # About

 I made these notebooks whilst learning the deep learning framework PyTorch in Aug 2022.
 These are intended as tutorials for others to learn from as well.
 Originally posted on Kaggle ([see here](https://www.kaggle.com/code/samuelcortinhas/catalogue-of-my-kaggle-notebooks#pytorch)).

+# Structure

+There are 5 notebooks in total:

+* PT1 - Linear Regression with PyTorch
+* PT2 - Logistic Regression with PyTorch
+* PT3 - Neural Networks with PyTorch
+* PT4 - CNNs with PyTorch
+* PT5 - Save & load models with PyTorch